We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 • How long have the executives been in place?

-• How deep is the expertise for the Functional leaders requiring most change?
+• How deep is the expertise for the functional leaders requiring the most change?

-In terms of the complexity of the transformation in question, this is often a faster part of the conversation.
-We talk through the main drivers of the required transformation, and assess how much the current working processes for each function will change.
+In terms of the complexity of the transformation, this is often a faster part of the conversation.
+We talk through the main drivers of the required transformation and assess how much the current working processes for each function will change.

-If you’d like to learn more about how you would bring this type of talent to your team or company, please do let us know.
+If you would like to learn more about how you would bring this type of talent to your team or company, please do let us know.

 This conversation typically takes place when transformation is high on the agenda.
-This usually coincides with particular stages in a business’ growth;
+This usually coincides with particular stages in a business’s growth:

 • Crisis recovery – If an organisation faces declining performance and needs a structured turnaround.

-• Major commercial/ business model shift – If you’re making fundamental shifts to your proposition.
+• Major commercial/business model shift – If you are making fundamental shifts to your proposition.

 What role does the CTO play in a business?

-• Responsible for managing communications with Investor/ Shareholders on the transformation - for PE-backed companies, they can often work very closely with the Portfolio Operations team - acting as a bridge between them and the Executives.
+• Responsible for managing communications with investors/shareholders on the transformation.
+For PE-backed companies, they often work closely with the portfolio operations team, acting as a bridge between them and the executives.

 Bain & Company analysed the typical focus of the CTO role, and how it changes throughout a transformation programme:

-• Integrator: connecting the value expected from the transformation program to its delivery, is also critical from the beginning
+• Integrator – Connecting the value expected from the transformation programme to its delivery is critical from the beginning.

 What differentiates great CTOs from good CTOs

-Having hired 100s of CTOs over the past decade, we have a deep understanding of what makes a good, or better great, CTO.
-Whilst each role is tailored to the company and specifics of the transformation in questions, there are two hygiene factors fundamental to this profile.
+Having hired hundreds of CTOs over the past decade, we have a deep understanding of what makes a good CTO and, more importantly, a great one.
+Whilst each role is tailored to the company and specifics of the transformation in question, there are two hygiene factors fundamental to this profile.

-It’s a very specific skillset, and requires a true “T-shaped” profile:
+It is a very specific skill set and requires a true “T-shaped” profile:

-• Functional/ industry depth: over the life of the transformation, a great CTO will spend more time in operator, integrator and coach roles.
-To do this well you need unrivalled knowledge of how the business operates
+• Functional/industry depth – Over the life of the transformation, a great CTO will spend more time in operator, integrator, and coach roles.
+To do this well, they need unrivalled knowledge of how the business operates.

-In practice, we’ve found the balance of 5-7 years in top-tier consulting (i.e., Engagement Manager or Junior Partner at McKinsey, BCG, or Bain) followed by 10+ years experience in similar PE-backed businesses, driving similar transformations is a good archetype (albeit not the only one!) for an excellent CTO.
+In practice, we have found that the balance of 5-7 years in top-tier consulting (e.g., Engagement Manager or Junior Partner at McKinsey, BCG, or Bain), followed by 10+ years of experience in similar PE-backed businesses driving comparable transformations, is a good archetype (albeit not the only one) for an excellent CTO.

 Recent CTO hires on Movemeon

-Learn more about how Movemeon support hiring transformation specialists here.
+Learn more about how Movemeon supports hiring transformation specialists here.

 Final thoughts: Should you hire a CTO?